Please be ready with your application reference number starting with 'P'. For example P1234567

 It is a serious offence when you refuse to take a breath test.

-As of May 2019, the penalties for drink driving in NSW was adjusted and now caters for a broader case of drink driving offences.
+As of May 2019, the penalties for drink driving was adjusted and now caters for a broader case of drink driving offences.
 A person caught in drink driving offences may have their licenses suspended immediately or may even have to make separate arrangements to get to their destination.
-In most cases, offenders can also expect drink driving records to appear on police check certificates or their Nationally Coordinated Criminal History Check record in accordance with the rules of the spent convictions scheme.
+In most cases, offenders can also expect drink driving records to appear on police check certificates or their Nationally Coordinated Criminal History Check record.

 Now, it is no longer necessary to be summoned by a court to receive a fine for drunk driving.
 Right there on the spot, the individual is punished according to the severity of their condition.

-The Road Transport Act of 2013 in NSW lists 5 levels of drink driving that attracts commensurate penalties.
+The Road Transport Act of 2013 lists 5 levels of drink driving that attracts commensurate penalties.
 These levels are listed in the degree of their seriousness from less to severe.
 They are;

 The novice range covers all drivers, especially a Learner, P1 or P2 driver with an alcohol level between 0.001 and 0.019 while handling a vehicle.
 It also covers all interlock license holders who operate a vehicle with related alcohol levels in the body.